-I hope that the UPJ community, looking back, can feel well-pleased with the contribution I have made.
+I hope that the folks in the UPJ community, looking back, can feel that their hopes and prayers were answered and that they are well-pleased with the contribution I have made.

-I taught for the first 12+ years for the CS department as a member of the Division of Natural Sciences.
-I’m especially grateful to Hube Callihan, Dennis McNair, Bill Brice, and George Trimitsis for their friendship and guidance during the early years when I was working towards promotion and tenure.
+I taught for the first 12+ years for the CS department as a professor in the Division of Natural Sciences.
+I am especially grateful to Doctors Hube Callihan, Ed Vizzini, Dennis McNair, Bill Brice, and George Trimitsis for their friendship and guidance during those early years when I was working towards promotion and tenure.

 The rest is history.